gohanko/yiikuochong.com/content/posts/hi-hive-reborn-reverse-engineering-part-1/index.md

 ## Back to the square one and cracking an older version
 The `hermes-dec` project README states that React Native only started targetting the Hermes VM by default after React Native v0.70.

-I thought, _what if the targetting of Hermes VM isn't actually on purpose by the developer?_ So I grabbed version `1.0.2` of the application and cracked it open.
+I thought, _what if the targetting of Hermes VM isn't actually on purpose?_ So I grabbed version `1.0.2` of the application and cracked it open.

 > NOTE: Hi-Hive Community v1.0.2 was released before React Native v0.70.